Is God a Man or a Woman?

 I have a question and it should probably go to a pastor.
 The Bible most commonly refers to God in the masculine.
 Therefore, many Christians believe he is male.
 That does bring up one question in my mind, though (and I’m looking for some biblical examples/references).
 When someone loses their father, they can turn to God the Father.
 However, how might God the Father heal or help someone who has lost their mother and will live without her for the rest of their life?

 You have asked two questions.
 What does the Bible say about the gender of God?
-Is He (She) masculine or feminine?
+Is God male or female?
 And how can God comfort you?

 God chose to reveal Himself in masculine terms, primarily.
 God is never described with sexual characteristics in the Scriptures, but He does consistently describe Himself in the masculine gender.